NaimShk07/vite_react_deployment/README.md

 ```

+9. then commit push
-9. In github go to actions and wait for sometime
+10. In github go to actions and wait for sometime
-10. Then change the branch from main ot gh_pages
+11. Then change the branch from main to gh_pages
-11. Go to setting/pages select gh_pages and save and wait for some second there will a link on top
+12. Go to setting/pages select gh_pages and save and wait for some second there will a link on top
-12. And done your vite react is deployed in github pages
+13. And done your vite react is deployed in github pages